 Every TV manufacturer seems to use its own term for motion smoothing.
 LG calls it TruMotion, Samsung calls it Auto Motion Plus, Sony calls it MotionFlow.
 Outside of a few edge cases, the setting for your TV probably has the word “motion” somewhere in the name.
 One notable exception is Hisense, which calls its motion smoothing UltraSMR.

 Companies like Vizio, LG, Samsung and Panasonic have committed to adding Filmmaker Mode to their TVs.
-Until Filmmaker Mode exists across the board, however, here’s how to find motion smoothing on your TV and turn it off:
+Until Filmmaker Mode exists across the board, however, read on to find out how to find motion smoothing on your TV and turn it off.

-It’s almost certainly under the picture settings, but exactly where it’s located is going to change from manufacturer to manufacturer.
-You might even have a button that performs the equivalent of Filmmaker Mode on your remote, but with the general trend of simplifying TV remotes, this likely won’t apply if you’ve got a newer TV.
+It’s likely under the picture settings, but exactly where it’s located is going to change from manufacturer to manufacturer.
+You might even have a button that performs the equivalent of Filmmaker Mode on your remote, but with the general trend of simplifying TV remotes, this likely won’t be the case if you have a newer TV.

-To find motion smoothing, you’ll need to go in the Settings menu and find the Picture settings sub-menu.
-In many cases, motion smoothing will be listed toward the bottom, after you’ve passed more traditional settings like Brightness, Contrast, and Sharpness.
-In some cases, you may have to go into a separate section, sometimes called Advanced Picture Settings or something similar.
+To find motion smoothing, navigate to the Settings menu and find the Picture settings sub-menu.
+Most of the time, it will list motion smoothing toward the bottom, after you’ve passed more traditional settings like Brightness, Contrast, and Sharpness.
+Sometimes, you may have to go into a separate section, sometimes called Advanced Picture Settings or something similar.

 Some TVs only use motion smoothing in certain picture modes, so it’s possible that your TV might use it in the Sports or Vivid picture setting, but automatically turn it off in the Cinema setting to avoid the Soap Opera Effect.
-This can make things easier, but if you’re the type that likes to adjust your own TV settings for the best possible picture for your environment, you’ll need to hunt down the setting and turn it off.
+This can make things easier, but if you’re the type that likes to adjust your own TV settings for the best picture for your environment, you must hunt down the setting and turn it off.

-In addition, if you’re using the onboard apps in a smart TV, your adjusted Picture setting may not apply to streaming content on apps like Netflix or Hulu.
+Furthermore, if you’re using the onboard apps in a smart TV, your adjusted Picture setting may not apply to streaming content on apps like Netflix or Hulu.
 In this case, you may have to once again turn off the setting while inside the app.
-In some cases, you may find a “Global” option for all settings adjustments, which we recommend, as it should apply any settings you make across all sources.
+Sometimes, you may find a Global option for all settings adjustments, which we recommend, as it should apply any settings you make across all sources.

 Clean the blur, lose the soap

 So you’ve gotten rid of the dreaded Soap Opera Effect, but now you’re finding things look a little blurrier than they used to.
-For some TVs, this is just a trade-off and you’ll have to deal with it.
-Others, however, especially those on the higher end, offer blur-reducing technologies that don’t rely on motion smoothing or offer a range of smoothing that can be adjusted so it’s not so jarring.
+For some TVs, this is just a trade-off and you must deal with it.
+Others, however, especially those on the higher end, offer blur-reducing technologies that don’t rely on motion smoothing or offer an adjustable range of smoothing so your experience is less jarring.

 - The best TVs for 2020